Our Sunday worship services are the highlight of our week, and we invite you to join us. Here is what you can expect.

 - 9:15 am – Sunday School for all ages in Kirkside Hall (left of the sanctuary)

-Limited parking is available in our parking lot between the sanctuary and Kirkside Hall, primarily for handicap parking.
+Visitor and handicap parking is available in our parking lot between the sanctuary and Kirkside Hall.
 Valet parking is available between 10:15 and 10:40 on Sunday mornings, directly behind the Sanctuary.
 You may access this from 7th Avenue by turning left into the alley way between Kirkside Hall and the UMI parking lot.
 However, plenty of parking is available across 7th Avenue in the Bank of America lot or behind the church building in the Asheville Savings Bank lot. – Parking map (PDF)

-For those volunteering to serve our children in the nursery, you may find the current schedule here nursery schedule for June-September 2017
+For those volunteering to serve our children in the nursery, you may find the current schedule here nursery schedule February-May 2018

 The apostle Paul declared that a central goal of his ministry was to ‘present everyone mature in Christ’ (Colossians 1:28).
 We want to take every opportunity to help our members and visitors mature in Christ.
 We do this primarily through the study of God’s word.
 By studying the bible we hope to know Christ, his redeeming grace, and how we can live for him in all of life.